lvgl/lvgl/docs/widgets/img.rst

 :cpp:expr:`lv_img_set_offset_y(img, y_ofs)`, you can add some offset to the displayed image.
 Useful if the object size is smaller than the image source size.
-Using the offset parameter a `Texture atlas <https://en.wikipedia.org/wiki/Texture_atlas>`__ or a “running image” effect can be created by `Animating </overview/animation>`__ the x or y offset.
+Using the offset parameter a `Texture atlas <https://en.wikipedia.org/wiki/Texture_atlas>`__ or a "running image" effect can be created by `Animating </overview/animation>`__ the x or y offset.

 Transformations
 ***************